ma3east/ma3east.github.io/_posts/first-post.markdown

 ---
 layout: default
 img: ipad.png
-category: Portfolio1
+category: Portfolio
-title: My Portfolio:<br>Blah blah
+title: Portfolio One:<br>Blah blah
 description: |
 ---
   During my time at General Assembly i have used a number of technologies which are showcased in some of my projects below.